The road from Midelt to the Tafilalt Oasis along the Ziz Valley – Morocco

 Short Description.
 Near Midelt, I went to Kasbah Outhmane ou Moussa, then to Kasbah de Myriem – the Notre Dame de l’Atlas Monastery and a local workshop with Berber carpets and embroideries.
-I passed the Ziz valley and gorges and stopped at a camping between the towns of Erfoud and Rissani.
+I drove along the Ziz valley and gorges, and then stopped at a camping site between Erfoud and Rissani.

-Although it seemed to me ugly and filthy, Hotel Bougafer surprised me with a hearty and tasty breakfast (omelet and crepes) served on the terrace of its restaurant.
-As I had enough dust, shabby houses, and pushy men who always tried to sell me something, I decided to not go to the souq in Midelt.
-I headed to the Kasbah Outhmane Ou Moussa – a small nearby village, encircled by mud-brick defensive walls.
-The kasbah had narrow pedestrian streets, rudimentary houses, and markets set up directly on the ground.
+Even though it seemed dirty and filthy, Hotel Bougafer surprised me with a hearty and tasty breakfast (omelet and crepes) served on the hotel’s terrace.
+As I had experienced enough dust, shabby houses, and pushy men who always tried to sell me something, I decided to not go to the souq in Midelt.
+Instead, I headed to Kasbah Outhmane Ou Moussa – a small nearby village, fortified with mud-brick, tall walls.
+The kasbah had narrow pedestrian streets, rudimentary houses, and open-air markets in the middle of the settlement.

-Near Kasbah de Myriem, I stopped at Atelier du Tissage & Broderie Berber, a Berber weaving and embroidery workshop.
+Near Kasbah de Myriem, I entered Atelier du Tissage & Broderie Berber, a Berber weaving and embroidery workshop.
 La Maitresse (the landlady) Nicole was a French-born in Midelt.
-Her family, the Debono clan, had already been for three generations in Morocco.
-She encouraged me to take photos of her employees – local women who were weaving carpets on big wooden looms or others who were embroidering large table clothes.
+Her family, the Debono clan, had already been living in Morocco for three generations.
+She encouraged me to take photos of her employees – local women embroidering large table clothes or weaving carpets on big wooden looms.

-Just opposite the carpets and embroidery workshop, the Kasbah de Myriem stood as a former mud-brick fort transformed into a Catholic monastery at the beginning of the XXth century – Notre Dame de l’Atlas.
-The Catholic church inside the fort was later built of mud bricks, in the traditional style of the region.
-The guardian told me to wait and he went to call Pere Jean Pierre.
-I didn’t know the history of the place, therefore I wanted to take some pictures and leave.
-Out of the blue, a tiny monk appeared, with serene eyes as blue as the sky.
+Opposite the carpets-and-embroidery workshop, Kasbah de Myriem stood as a former mud-brick fort transformed into a Catholic monastery at the beginning of the 20th century – Notre Dame de l’Atlas.
+The Catholic church in the fort was later built of mud bricks in the traditional style of the region.
+Once I entered the kasbah, the guardian asked me to wait, and he went to call Pere Jean Pierre.
+As I didn’t know the history of the place, I wanted to take some pictures and leave.
+However, a tiny monk appeared out of the blue when I was about to leave.
+Pere Jean Pierre had serene eyes as blue as the sky.
 He was warm and close with everybody and smiled discreetly.
-He started to talk with me in French, with a calm voice.
+He started to talk with me in French and had a calm voice.
 I changed my mind right away and stayed to talk with him.

-Pere Jean Pierre was one of the two survivors of the massacre of 21st May 1996.
-The massacre had been performed by the rebels over the monks of the Tibhirine Monastery (which means ‘garden‘) in Algeria, during the civil war.
-I couldn’t believe what was happening to me!
-How was it possible for me to meet such a personality?
-A man who had overcome such a tragedy and yet he had such a serenity?
+Pere Jean Pierre was one of the two survivors of the massacre of May 21st, 1996.
+During the civil war in Algeria, the massacre had been performed by rebels over the monks of the Tibhirine Monastery (which means ‘garden‘).
+I couldn’t believe that!
+How was it possible to meet such a personality!?
+A man who had overcome such a tragedy and yet had such a serenity!?
 Pere Jean Pierre was 91 years old.
 In 1996, he came to Fes, where he had a small monastery.
-Then in 2000, he came to Midelt at the current monastery, from where the nuns had recently moved to a nearby location.
+Then, in 2000, he came to Midelt at the current monastery, from where the nuns had recently moved to a nearby location.

-Pere Jean Pierre slowly walked in front of me and showed the monastery to me (the church, the library, and the chapel).
+Pere Jean Pierre slowly walked in front of me and showed me the monastery (the church, the library, and the chapel).
 The chapel with Berber decorations had been later extended in the Romanic style.
-The bell of the church had been brought from the church of Midelt when that one closed.
-Originally, the monastery belonged to Cistercians, but at the moment of my visit, five Franciscan monks lived there.
-Sister Theresa spent all her life in this monastery.
-A photograph of her stood as a proof in the chapel.
-When we entered the church, Pere Jean Pierre showed to me the oratory built in honor of the seven brothers killed in the Tibhirine Monastery in Algeria.
-The movie ‘Les Hommes et le Dieux’ evoked the painful memory of this event.
+The bell of the church had been brought from the church in Midelt when that one closed.
+Initially, the monastery belonged to Cistercians, but at the moment of my visit, five Franciscan monks lived there.
+Also, Sister Theresa spent all her life in that monastery.
+A photograph of her stood as proof in the monastery’s chapel.
+When we entered the church, Pere Jean Pierre showed me the oratory built in honor of the seven brothers killed in the Tibhirine Monastery in Algeria.
+The movie ‘Les Hommes et le Dieux’ evokes the painful memory of this event.

-After that, Pere Jean Pierre showed to me another oratory built in the honor of some monks from the monastery.
-They had been hermits in the desert among the Berber tribes (a very interesting combination of Christians and Muslims).
-Their names were Pere Foucault and Pere Peyriguere.
-Pere Jean Pierre made me feel love.
-He filled me with calm, patience, and understanding.
-I felt peace and an unexpected joy, without any reason.
-His presence meant everything in that monastery.
+After that, Pere Jean Pierre showed me another oratory built in honor of two other monks who lived in the monastery – Pere Foucault and Pere Peyriguere.
+They had been hermits in the desert among the Berber tribes (an intriguing combination of Christians and Muslims).
+Pere Jean Pierre made you feel love.
+He helped me feel calm, patience, and understanding.
+I suddenly felt peace and unexpected joy without any reason.
+His presence meant everything at that monastery.
 How had I wanted to leave without meeting him?!

-The road from Midelt toward Erfoud and Rissani towns went along the Ziz Valley and Gorges.
+The road from Midelt to Erfoud and Rissani towns went along the Ziz Valley and Gorges.
 Fortified villages (ksar/ksour) with traditional mud-brick houses resembling fortresses were scattered along the road.
-Trees were very rare, while sheep and goats were grazing a few surviving dried herbs here and there.
-The road started to climb in tight bends through a reddish rocky landscape and narrowed as I approached the Ziz Gorges.
-I passed a mud-brick mosque with a green minaret and some more-or-less deserted ksars.
-Eventually, I stopped at Kasbah Douna to recover a bit from the heat.
+Trees were rare while sheep and goats grazed a few surviving dried herbs here and there.
+The road started to climb in tight bends through a reddish rocky scenery and narrowed as it approached the Ziz Gorges.
+It passed a mud-brick mosque with a green minaret and some deserted ksars.
+Before the entrance to the Ziz Gorges, I stopped at Kasbah Douna to recover a bit from the heat.

-After the settlement of Er Rich, palm trees became the main form of vegetation in the area, alongside some low acacias and dried shrubs.
-I passed through the famous Tunnel du Legionnaire (Tunnel Zaabal) – a natural rock arch, from where the road snaked through the reddish Ziz Gorges (approximately 30 kilometers long).
-A brownish water, the river Oued Ziz (mostly dried up) flowed down the valley.
-A few tufts of grass barely grew on the riverbanks.
-A formidable ksour lined the route along the valley.
-All of the ksours had the same brownish mud-brick architecture, resembling the volume of a fortress.
+After passing the settlement of Er Rich, palm trees became the main form of vegetation in the region, alongside low acacias and dried shrubs.
+The road passed through the famous Tunnel du Legionnaire (Tunnel Zaabal) – a natural rock arch, from where it further snaked through the reddish Ziz Gorges (approximately 30 kilometers long).
+The river Oued Ziz (a brownish water, mostly dried up) flowed down in the valley, and a few tufts of grass barely grew on the riverbanks.
+After crossing the tunnel, a formidable ksour lined the route along the valley.
+All settlements (ksours) featured the same brownish mud-brick architecture resembling the volume of a fortress.

-Late afternoon, I passed the Hammat Mulay Lake and crossed the military garrison city of Er Rachidia, which had mud-brick fortified walls.
-It dated from the French Foreign Legion period when it kept an eye on the nearby border with Algeria.
-After I exited the town, the Ziz Valley widened and a necklace of oases with palms opened up, with numerous ksars scattered throughout the palmeraie.
+After the Hammat Mulay Lake, the road crossed the military garrison city of Er Rachidia with mud-brick fortified walls.
+The town dated back to the French Foreign Legion period when it kept an eye on the nearby border with Algeria.
+A little further, the Ziz Valley widened, and a necklace of oases with palms opened up with numerous ksars scattered throughout the palmeraie.
 The road moved away from the course of the river and followed a contour line along the Ziz Valley, overlooking the dense palm forests in the valley.
-After 250 kilometers, I passed Erfoud and stopped at Camping Tiffina.
-I pitched my tent among palm trees, Berber tents made of wool, and brownish cottages built of mud-bricks.
+After passing Erfoud, I stopped at Camping Tiffina, where I pitched the tent among palm trees, Berber tents made of wool, and brownish cottages built of mud-bricks.